nniiicc/LIS-570-Au2020/_2020/res-ethics.md

 2. Priya is interested in whether listening to music while working out makes people exercise harder.
 She plans to ask college students to come to the gym and run on a treadmill for half an hour either while listening to music or in silence.
 The dependent measure will be the number of miles run in that time period.

-3. Charlotte wants to research the effect of labeling students (gifted vs. strug-gling) on their achievement in second grade.
+3. Charlotte wants to research the effect of labeling students (gifted vs. struggling) on their achievement in second grade.
 She proposes that students in an elementary school’s second grade be divided into reading groups in which ability levels (as determined by previous test scores) are evenly mixed.
 One group will be told they are gifted readers, another group will be told that they are struggling readers, and a third group will be told nothing at all.
 Charlotte theorizes that by the end of the second-grade year, the students in the “gifted” level group will outperform those in the “struggling” group on the same reading test.

 *Note:* This week's exercise comes from a book by Dr. Allyson J. Weseley on practical research ethics.

 ## Discussion Section Recordings
 Note - you must be logged into your UW account to access these recordings.